 "People make the mistake of topping up with water during the year, so the antifreeze gets over-diluted and freezes during very cold weather.

-As a car’s tyres are key to both steering and braking, it is essential they are in good condition.
+As a car’s tyres are key to both steering and braking, it is essential they’re in good condition.

 "Check tyres for pressure and tread depth," says Miller.

-"We recommend a minimum of 3mm depth during the winter, compared to the legal minimum of 1.6mm, as this gives better grip."
+"We recommend a minimum of 3mm depth during the winter, compared with the legal minimum of 1.6mm, as this gives better grip."

-You could also look at changing from summer to winter tyres, as these also offer increased group in snow slush or ice.
+You could also look at changing from summer tyres to winter tyres as these offer increased grip in snow, slush and ice.